 You could pause the game to erect walls, in build mode, and when you did so all the people just stopped.
 So you could build walls around people.
 We built one around her, and she proceeded to wet herself over two days in there, trapped.
 We installed a bookcase and a fire, and then she died.
 The Sims was a really creative game, for sadists.
 My friend then created my girlfriend, after I got dumped, in his game, and moved her in with him.
 That was not cool.

 The Sims taught me a lot.
 It taught me that if you get married to someone, you will definitely get them pregnant the first time you sleep with them.
-It taught me about rough neighbourhoods, because the one it was set in must have been one of the worst in the world – your house would get burgled once a month, without fail.
+It taught me about rough neighborhoods, because the one it was set in must have been one of the worst in the world—your house would get burgled once a month, without fail.
 It taught me that the home life of a male divorcee is much like that of a 13-year-old boy.
 You made your character in your own image, so everything was in your room, and the only things outside of it was the fridge, and a mess.
-Now look at the habits of a single, divorced man: you see his house, it's the same as a 13 year old's.
+Now look at the habits of a single, divorced man: you see his house, it's the same as a 13-year-old's.
 Everything is in the same room, and the rest of the place is a barren wasteland.

-It also gave you a really false sense of reality, because in the game people, neighbours, would just pop around to your house all the time.
-Like, every day, three neighbours would just come around.
-If three neighbours came round to my parents' house, today, my dad would be sitting out on the porch with a blunderbuss.
+It also gave you a really false sense of reality, because in the game people, neighbors, would just pop around to your house all the time.
+Like, every day, three neighbors would just come around.
+If three neighbors came round to my parents' house, today, my dad would be sitting out on the porch with a blunderbuss.

 I never really talked about The Sims at school much, though, or any other games.
 We were actually pretty laddish.
 That's one of the most interesting things about playing computer games when you're 13 or 14 at an all-boys school, the dichotomy: the person who goes home to play computer games, but the lad full of bravado in the classroom.
 You go home to play Pokémon, and that's okay.
 But under no circumstances do you tell anyone at school about it, apart from really close-knit friends.
 You'd look at first years, when you're in the second year, talking about Pokémon: "What the fuck are you playing that for, you little dickhead?"
 When actually you're desperately after Mew, too.